ryogrid/articles/skiplist_en.md

     - This document is intended to share knowledge about design of on-memory concurrent Skip List, which does not necessarily have to be consistent with the author's implementation
 - Assumptions
   - Data is handled as a mapping of Key: number, string, etc -> Value: number, string, etc, and this pair is called an entry
-    - It is assumed (for the sake of explanation) that there exists a type (referred to as KV type in this document) that can represent multiple data formats and provides comparison functions (optional) and {"",de} serialization with byte array for each of them, and that Key and Value are treated uniformly as KV type.
-Key and Value are treated in a unified manner in KV type
+    - It is assumed (for the sake of explanation) that there exists a type (referred to as KV type in this document) that can represent multiple data formats and provides comparison functions (optional) and {"",de} serialization with byte array for each of them, and that Key and Value are treated uniformly as KV type
     - Any data format can be supported as possible as it is expressible in KV type, but the data format to be used as Key must be implemented with large/small comparison
   - Key data format is fixed to the type specified at the time of Skip List instantiation
   - Keys are processed as unique.
 Multiple entries with keys that are recognized as same value by the comparison function cannot coexist.
 For example, Inserting an entry with the same key overwrites the Value (Insert = UPSERT).